 Professor of Medicine, Part Time, Harvard Medical School.
 Chief Medical Officer, Alairion Pharma

 Professors White’s research has addressed the pathophysiology of disorders of breathing during sleep, primarily obstructive sleep apnea.
 Of late this research has focused on understanding and measurement of a variety of endotypic traits that contribute to the development of this disorder and how these traits can be manipulated to treat sleep apnea.
 He has also, for the last 10 years, worked with a number of companies to evolve products to diagnose and treat a variety of sleep disorders.

 Vice President for Academic Affairs and Richard and Jeanne Fisher Professor in the Laboratory of Genetics, The Rockefeller University

-Vice President Young is interested in how interactions among certain genes and their proteins set up a network of molecular oscillations that are autonomously generated in most tissues and that establish overt rhythms in physiology and behavior.
+Dr. Young a Nobel laureate in Physiology/Medicine for discoveries of molecular mechanisms controlling the circadian rhythm.
+Dr. Young is interested in how interactions among certain genes and their proteins set up a network of molecular oscillations that are autonomously generated in most tissues and that establish overt rhythms in physiology and behavior.
 His lab's findings have implications for sleep and mood disorders as well as dysfunctions related to the timing of gene activities underlying visual functions, locomotion, metabolism, learning and memory.